zoontek/react-native-permissions/README.md

 # …
 ```

-_📌  Note that `pod install` must be re-executed each time you update this config._
+3. Then execute `pod install` _(📌  Note that `pod install` must be re-executed each time you update this config)_.

-Then update your `Info.plist` with wanted permissions usage descriptions:
+4. Finally, update your `Info.plist` with the wanted permissions usage descriptions:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>